webplatform/docs-wpd/Creating_API_pages/index.md

 The object page is pretty straight-forward.
 Here you'll want to explain how to use the object and its relationship to the other objects in the API.

+Object pages do not need to be included in '''topic clusters''' - leave that to the API_Listing pages.
+But the object page must be included in at least one '''topic''' - that for the API name (common name) itself, for example, WebRTC is the topic

 ===Object sub-page content===

 This covers issues common to all sub pages of the object page, events, methods, and properties pages.